MrDexxter/TransformerWriter/readme.md

 It is demonstrated that byte-level works better than word level which works better than character level.
 The user can get all the trained model from the trained_models directory.

+The model has a total of around 50 million parameters.
+It is advisable to use a GPU if you want to train it from scratch.